The AMT640A is a relative common video controller chip found in cheap

 I would be also interested in dumps from other firmware versions...

-firmware for screens other than 320x240 pixels
+firmware for screens with other resolutions

-firmware with infrared IR input support
+firmware with RC-5 infrared IR input support or I2C support

 firmware with volume control support